BR-Sharmila/StudyPilot/README.md

 * How to reproduce the problem
 * What you expected to happen
 * Any relevant screenshots or error messages

 ---

-# 📄 License

-A license can be added to this project depending on how StudyPilot is intended to be distributed.

----